Conditions

 Below are three rehabilitation programmes created by our specialist musculoskeletal physiotherapists targeted at addressing shoulder osteoarthritis.
 In some instances, a one-to-one assessment is appropriate to individually tailor targeted rehabilitation.
 However, these programmes provide an excellent starting point as well as clearly highlighting exercise progression.

-9. Shoulder Osteoarthritis Rehabilitation Plans
+9. Shoulder Osteoarthritis (OA)

 This programme aims to carefully begin to increase movement in the shoulder.
 Pain should not exceed 4/10 on your self-perceived pain scale whilst completing this exercise programme.